 Fun and Games in the Carousel Capital of the World (Central New York)

 Come one, come all, to Binghamton, the Carousel Capital of the World!
 Beyond its collection of antique merry-go-rounds that transport you back to yesteryear, this charming city nestled among rolling hills in the southern tier of New York State offers family fun around every corner throughout the year.
 This Presidents Day Weekend, The Discovery Center of the Southern Tier (pictured) will be decked out in red, white, and blue for the Monday holiday.
 Play, explore and imagine with crafts and activities, and learn about former Presidents.
 Head to the nation’s fifth-oldest zoo at Ross Park, a 90-acre zoo with more than 100 exotic animals on display.
+Throughout the holiday weekend, children 12 and under get free admission with the purchase of an adult ticket.
 Enjoy vintage video games ranging from 1974 to today at Robot City Games, the state’s largest arcade!

 Mayville Winter Festival (Chautauqua-Allegheny)

 The postcard-perfect village of Mayville is a welcome retreat, with views of the northern end of Chautauqua Lake on one side, and rolling countryside on the other.
-Every year in February, the village hosts its annual Presidents Day Weekend Winter Festival in Lakeside Park, featuring an ice castle constructed with ice blocks from Chautauqua Lake, scheduled activities for kids and families, food trucks, a beer and wine tent, and other local craft vendors, and live music on Saturday evening from 5-8 pm.
+Every year in February, the village hosts its annual Presidents Day Weekend Winter Festival in Lakeside Park, featuring an ice castle constructed with ice blocks from Chautauqua Lake, scheduled activities for kids and families, food trucks, a beer and wine tent, local craft vendors, horse-drawn carriage rides, a DJ, and more.

 Winter Break at Corning Museum of Glass (Finger Lakes)